Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-The fill rate can be up to 0.1% higher than the max fill rate defined in the order to be more lenient for rounding errors.
+The fill rate can be up to 0.1% higher than the max fill rate defined in the order to be more lenient to rounding errors.

 The additional requirement for the fill amounts is to make sure rounding errors don't make it possible to only do a token transfer in a single direction (only receiving tokens or only sending tokens).
-This could allow an order to be used to drain an account.
+This could allow an order to be used to drain an account as is could be used an unlimited number of times.

 ## FeeCalculator statement